MahmoudHamdy00/MicroTel-Bot/README.md

 7. Test application in Bot Emulator when the run process in done.
     ![test bot](./docsImages/testApp.png)
-    - Clicking on 'Test in Emulator' button will open the bot in Emulator for testing.
+    - Clicking on `Test in Emulator` button will open the bot in Emulator for testing.

 ### Usage